ChristianLG2/Christian_Lira_online_resume/docs/index.md

 title: Christian Lira's Resume
 ---
 # Christian Lira Gonzalez
-Data Analyst studying at Brigham Young University Idaho.
+Business Analyst studying at Brigham Young University Idaho.
 Able to work in large groups, leadership experince, teacheable and adaptable to new enviroments.
 Experience with some programming languages and data manipulation.

 <div id="webaddress">
 <a href="#">christian.lira.gl@gmail.com </a>